bingeli1212/nitrile-preview/doc/DOC-diagram.md

 If the id of the box is underscore, it will be assigned an Id in the same mannor as that of the 'node' command.

-# The 'flow' operation
+# The 'flow' command

-The flow-operation is designed to connect boxes with arrows.
+The 'flow' command is designed to connect boxes with arrows.

     box.1 "Hello" (0,0)
     box.2 "World" (4,4)